jts272/hello-django/README.md

 1. In `settings.py`, add the deployed URL as a string to the `ALLOWED_HOSTS` var
    - By default, this should be an empty list.
-   - Remove the preceding `https://` from the URL
+   - Remove the preceding `https://` from the URL and trailing `/`

+### Connecting GitHub and Heroku

+We can eliminate the need to manually push to _both_ the git and Heroku repos by connecting the two together, from the Heroku dashboard.

+1. Deploy tab
+2. Deployment method = GitHub (login and auth if required)
+3. Find and select the repo
+4. Enable automatic deploys